tomciosegal/nutri-store/README.md

     <img src="https://nutri-store.s3-eu-west-1.amazonaws.com/media/images/navbar-tablet.jpg" alt="TheNutristore Header on desktop devices" aria-label="Nutristore" />
 </div>

+- In tablet view the logo remains in the left side of the navigation bar, where users would expect it to be.

 <div align="center">
     <img src="https://nutri-store.s3-eu-west-1.amazonaws.com/media/images/navbar-mobile.jpg" alt="TheNutristore Header on desktop devices" aria-label="Nutristore" />
 </div>

+- In mobile view the logo moves to the top center of the page, search input is not displayed to save room on small screens the navigation bar changes to dropdown toggle with categories to choose from.